 When the Messiah comes, he will be without papers.

-When the Messiah comes, he will be taken into a small room, off-white and chilled, with one gray metal chair at either side of a gray metal desk.
+When the Messiah comes, he will be taken into a small room, off-white and chilled, with one gray metal chair at each side of a gray metal desk.

-When the Messiah comes, he will be questioned by a junior officer of the Shin Bet security and by an Interior Ministry official who got his job through his cousin, a kashrut supervisor at a cookie factory who got his job through his sister's father-in-law, the third assistant to the deputy chairman of the Ramle branch of the Shas party.
+When the Messiah comes, he will be questioned by a junior officer of the Shin Bet, and by an official of the Interior Ministry, who got his job through his cousin, who is an inspector of ritual dietary observance at a cookie bakery and who got his job through his sister's father-in-law, third assistant to the deputy chair of the Shas party branch in Ramla.

-When the Messiah comes, the right will crucify him.
-Im Tirtzu will roll out ads and billboards showing him with a tail to complement his horns.
+When the Messiah comes, the Right will crucify him.
+Im Tirzu will roll out ads and billboards showing him with a tail to go along with his horns.
 A blogger from Commentary will call him a whiny, petulant boob.
-In Maariv and the Jerusalem Post, seven columnists will all have at him in the same three-day period.
+In Maariv and the Jerusalem Post, seven columnists will all have at him in the same three day period.
 NGO Monitor will ask for donations to expose his sources of funding.

-When the Messiah comes, an Israel political party whose voters are routinely denigrated by native-born Israelis as whores and non-Jews will propose legislation declaring him a delegitimizer of Israel and the army (over the crucifixion ), a blasphemer of Zionism (for suggesting that the Palestinians were not the sole obstacles to peace ), and rendering him ineligible for citizenship unless he signs a loyalty oath stating that even if Israel did practice crucifixion, it did so in a democratic and Jewish manner.
+When the Messiah comes, an Israel political party whose voters are routinely denigrated by native-born Israelis as whores and non-Jews will propose legislation declaring him a delegitimizer of Israel and the army (over the crucifixion), a blasphemer of Zionism (for suggesting that the Palestinians were not the sole obstacles to peace), and rendering him ineligible for citizenship unless he signs a loyalty oath stating that even if Israel did practice crucifiction, it did so in a democratic and Jewish manner.

-Aides to MK Michael Ben Ari (National Union), together with Beitar Jerusalem soccer fans, will create a Facebook group called "Mavet Le'mashiach" (Death to the Messiah ).
+Aides to Knesset Member Michael Ben-Ari, along with Beitar Jerusalem soccer fans, will take out a Facebook page headed "Mavet L' Mashiach" – Death to the Messiah.